-The problem is we are trying to focus when at any moment one of these communication devices can go off causing us to lose focus.
+The problem is we are trying to focus our attention when at any moment one of these communication devices can go off causing us to lose focus.
 The only solution is to turn them off during the time that has been set aside to do focus work.

 This may mean disconnecting the email instant refreshing, and forwarding all phones to voice mail.
 Likewise, logging off all social media sites and any other electronic system or device that can interrupt you.

 One thing that works well with turning off your communication devices is to simply to get away from the area you normally work at.
 Simply closing the office door and asking everyone to leave you alone for a specific period of time doesn’t always work.

 There are always the “emergencies” that suddenly pop up and just need to be taken care of.
 Interestingly, when you are out of the office these same “emergencies” either get fixed by the personnel or can actually wait until you get back.
 However, when you are physically present it is just too tempting for anyone not to bother you.

 Getting away can mean any place where you can feel alone and not distracted.
 For some that might mean going outdoors to a secluded place.
 For others it may mean renting a quite office space to do this type of focus work.
 One resource to help you find these types of work spaces is Liquid Space.
 Liquid Space can help anyone find the perfect working space for as little as $20 per day.
 They have small desks to large conference rooms in many urban locations.